El Paso Streetcar: Rolling stock

-City officials expressed their desire to preserve the history of El Paso by refurbishing the old PCC streetcars that once made their way through Downtown from 1949 to 1974.
-The city had about eight streetcars, which were stored in a desert area at the El Paso International Airport.
-These cars were originally manufactured in 1937 for service in San Diego, California.
+City officials expressed their desire to preserve the history of El Paso by refurbishing the eight old PCC streetcars that once served the city's transit system, which were stored in a desert area at the El Paso International Airport.
+These cars were originally manufactured in 1937 for the San Diego Electric Railway in San Diego, California.

 Work to restore six cars to operating condition began in 2015 and was carried out by Brookville Equipment Corporation.
-The cars are painted in color schemes used by the previous El Paso streetcar system from the 1950s until its closure in the 1970s, with three different versions – representing the 1950s, 1960s, and 1970s, – used on two cars each.
-Modifications to the cars included the installation of wheelchair lifts, to comply with the Americans with Disabilities Act, half-diamond pantographs in place of trolley poles, and the addition of air-conditioning.
+The cars are painted in color schemes used by the previous El Paso streetcar system from the 1950s until its closure in the 1970s, with three different versions – representing the 1950s, 1960s, and 1970s – used on two cars each.
+Modifications to the cars included the installation of wheelchair lifts, to comply with the Americans with Disabilities Act, half-diamond pantographs in place of trolley poles, and the addition of air conditioning.
 They have kept their original fleet numbers of 1504, 1506, 1511, 1512, 1514, and 1515.

-The first of the restored streetcars, No. 1506, was received from Brookville on 19 March 2018.
+The first of the restored streetcars, No. 1506, was received from Brookville on March 19, 2018.
 By mid-October, all but one of the six had been received.
 The last of the six streetcars to complete its restoration, No. 1511, was received on December 19, 2018.